justcoder1/pink-Panther-React/buildHistory.md

 <c>I had to research and learn how to implement the confirm provider</c>

 ## 01-02-2024
+- refactored modal to a global component.
+- removed font-awesome and replaced with react icons.
+- removed excessive use of the key on elements.
+- Got the modal working through the appendix.
+<c>building out the modal was complicated and learnt about controlled and uncontrolled components in the process</c>

 ## outstanding jobs
 - Moved to GITHub Issues